nygma2004/RFID_Wiegand_MQTT/README.md

 - 4 relay outputs to control gates, garage doors, lights, etc.

 ![Prototype Project](pcb/20210326_182024.jpg)

+You don't necessarily have to use the RFID and the iButton reader, you can choose which one you like better.
+The RFID reader communicates using the Wiegand protocol therefore other readers would be usable as well (only tested with this model).
 ## Hardware
 This sketch uses a ESP8266, NodeMCU or Wemos D1 Mini.
 - NodeMCU: ESP8266 based development board: any NodeMCU board from Aliexpress, eBay, Banggood, etc.